panoptes/plate-solver/README.md

 Plate Solver
 ============

-An [astrometry.net](astrometry.net) plate-solving service wrapped up in a Docker image.
+An [astrometry.net](http://astrometry.net/) plate-solving service wrapped up in a Docker image.

 # Using `plate-solver`

-## Get
+## Install

 ### Get Docker
 You will need to have [Docker](https://www.docker.com) up and running on your system.
-The [official docs](https://www.docker.com/get-started) provide some ways to do this but a simpel way is:
+The [official docs](https://www.docker.com/get-started) provide some ways to do this but a simple way is:

 ```bash
 $ curl -fsSL https://get.docker.com -o get-docker.sh